 Jeremy is a shareholder and has played an important role in strategy and business development within Clean TeQ.
 Jeremy has a long and successful track record as a strategy consultant in the mining industry including 12 years with McKinsey & Company.
 In recent times Jeremy's role in the Company has changed to reflect Clean TeQ's evolution and he remains actively involved in strategy and business development of the Company.
-Jeremy was first appointed to the Board on 10 September 2007.
+Jeremy was first appointed to the Board on 10 September 2007 and resigned on 2 August 2010.

 Jeremy has a Bachelor of Veterinary Science, a PhD from University of Queensland and an MBA from INSEAD.
-Jeremy is a member of the Nomination and Remuneration Committee.
+Jeremy was a member of the Nomination and Remuneration Committee.